G2 and the Rolling Ball: Introduction

 No: a ball of radius 1 turns $R+1$ times as it rolls once around a fixed ball of radius $R$.
 One can check this when $R = 1$ using two coins of the same kind.
 As one rolls all the way about the other without slipping, it makes two full turns.
 Similarly, in our $365\frac{1}{4}$ day year, the Earth actually turns $366\frac{1}{4}$ times.
 This is why the sidereal day, the day as judged by the position of the stars, is slightly shorter than the ordinary solar day.
 The Earth is not rolling without slipping on some imaginary sphere.
 However, just as with the rolling ball, it makes an `extra turn' by completing one full revolution around the center of its orbit.

+Of course, this kind of reasoning only takes us so far.
+A spinor will come back to itself after any even number of turns, so the ratios of radii 1:3, 1:7, 1:11, and so on are all permitted by this argument---but only the first, 1:3, gives a system with $\G_2$ symmetry.

+To understand this a bit better, we should bring the split octonions into the game.
+For any $R > 1$ there is an incidence geometry with points and lines defined as follows: \begin{itemize} \item The points are configurations of a spinorial ball of radius $1$ rolling on a fixed projective plane, with double cover a sphere of radius $R$. \item The lines are curves where the spinorial ball rolls along lines in the projective plane without slipping or twisting. \end{itemize} This space of points, $\RP^2 \times \SU(2)$, is the same as the space of 1-dimensional null subspaces of the imaginary split octonions, which we call $\PC$.
+Under this identification, the lines of our incidence geometry become certain curves in $\PC$.
+If and only if $R = 3$, these curves `straighten out': they are given by projectivizing certain 2-dimensional null subspaces of the imaginary split octonions.
+We prove this in Theorem \ref{thm:nullsubspace}.

-In the case of the 1:3 ratio, and \emph{only} in this case, we can find the rolling ball system hiding inside the split octonions.
-There is an incidence geometry with points and lines defined as follows: \begin{itemize} \item The points are configurations of a spinorial ball of radius $1$ rolling on a fixed projective plane of radius $3$. \item The lines are curves where the spinorial ball rolls along lines in the projective plane without slipping or twisting. \end{itemize} However, this geometry can equivalently be defined using null subalgebras of the split octonions.
-A `null subalgebra' is one where the product of any two elements is zero.
-Then our rolling ball geometry is isomorphic to one where: \begin{itemize} \item The points are 1d null subalgebras of the imaginary split octonions. \item The lines are 2d null subalgebras of the imaginary split octonions. \end{itemize} As a consequence, this geometry is invariant under the automorphism group of the split octonions: the split real form of $\G_2$.
+Indeed, in the case of the 1:3 ratio, and \emph{only} in this case, we can find the rolling ball system hiding inside the split octonions.
+A `null subalgebra' of the split octonions is one where the product of any two elements is zero.
+In Theorem \ref{thm:lines_and_2d_null_subalgebras} we show that when $R = 3$, the above incidence geometry is isomorphic to one where: \begin{itemize} \item The points are 1d null subalgebras of the imaginary split octonions. \item The lines are 2d null subalgebras of the imaginary split octonions. \end{itemize} As a consequence, this geometry is invariant under the automorphism group of the split octonions: the split real form of $\G_2$.

 This group is also precisely the group that preserves the dot product and cross product operations on the imaginary split octonions.
 These are defined by decomposing the octonionic product into real and imaginary parts: